luxfi/docs/network/docs/tooling/cli-guides/create-a-validator-gcp.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
-description: This page demonstrates how to deploy Lux validators using just one Lux-CLI command.
+description: This page demonstrates how to deploy Lux validators using just one Lux CLI command.
-pagination_label: Run Lux Validators with One Lux-CLI Command
+pagination_label: Run Lux Validators with One Lux CLI Command
 sidebar_label: Run Validators on GCP
 sidebar_position: 3
 ---

-# Run a Lux Validator on GCP with One Lux-CLI Command
+# Run a Lux Validator on GCP with One Lux CLI Command

-This page demonstrates how to deploy Lux validators on GCP using just one Lux-CLI command.
+This page demonstrates how to deploy Lux validators on GCP using just one Lux CLI command.

 :::info